OpenUnison/openunison-k8s-idm-oidc/README.md

 kubectl create secret generic openunison-secrets --from-file=. -n openunison
 ```

-Redpeloy OpenUnison to pick up the changes.
+Redeploy Orchestra to pick up the changes.
 The easiest way is to update an environment variable in the `openunison` deployment

 # Whats next?
 Users can now login to create namespaces, request access to cluster admin or request access to other clusters.